Methanobacterium

-In taxonomy, Methanobacterium is a genus of the Methanobacteriaceae family of Archaea.
+Methanobacterium (from Latin methanum, meaning "methane", and bactērium) is a genus of the Methanobacteria class in the Archaea domain, which produce methane as a metabolic byproduct.
 Despite the name, this genus belongs not to the bacterial domain but the archaeal domain (for instance, they lack peptidoglycan in their cell walls).
-Methanobacterium are nonmotile and live without oxygen.
-Some members of this genus can use formate to reduce methane; others live exclusively through the reduction of carbon dioxide with hydrogen.
-They are ubiquitous in some hot, low-oxygen environments, such as anaerobic digestors, their wastewater, and hot springs.
+Methanobacterium are nonmotile and live without oxygen, which is toxic to them, and they only inhabit anoxic environments.